buenorc/interwaveanalyzer/README.md

 ## Interwave Analyzer

-### Atual version: 1.00.3

-### scientific paper (published in the 1.00.3 version):
-de Carvalho Bueno, Bleninger, and Lorke. **Internal wave analyzer for thermally stratified lakes**. *Environmental Modelling and Software*, 2020.

 The Interwave Analyzer is an open-software designed to investigate the occurrence of basin-scale internal waves in stratified lakes, providing a set of tools to estimate some physical indices to analyze the probability of internal waves activity and lake mixing.
 The program provides classification of lake mixing, internal waves patterns, and degeneration of basin-scale internal wave based on well established theories of internal waves.
 The Interwave Analyzer provide an powerful, easily accessible, and an universal analysis of internal waves from instrumented buoy and meteorological data stations.

+### Atual version: 1.00.3

+### scientific paper (published with 1.00.3 version):
+de Carvalho Bueno, Bleninger, and Lorke. **Internal wave analyzer for thermally stratified lakes**. *Environmental Modelling and Software*, 2020.

+GuiHub (scientific paper repository): https://github.com/buenorc/espaper.git

 ### How to run: